battery storage

 What is the most promising battery technology?

-Battery storage is often talked about as a collective concept, but in reality, there are many different technologies, methodologies and purposes that make up this future-oriented ecosystem of energy circulation.
+Battery storage is often talked about as a collective concept, but in reality, there are many different technologies, methodologies, and purposes that make up this future-oriented ecosystem of energy circulation.
 What they all have in common is an indispensable value for the progression of the energy transition.
 So, from a technical perspective, what are we really talking about when we talk about batteries or battery storage?
-Read on to learn about relevant BESS technologies, their characteristics and their benefits.
+Read on to learn about relevant BESS technologies, their characteristics, and their benefits.

 Lithium-ion batteries